 How much does a waiver of premium rider cost?

-The waiver of premium rider is a flat fee that is added on to your premium payments and remains the same throughout your policy.
-Based on Policygenius data, the rider costs an extra $10 to $50 per month.
+The waiver of premium rider is a flat fee that’s added on to your base premium and remains the same throughout your policy.
+Based on Policygenius data, this rider could cost an extra $10 to $50 per month, but the cost will vary depending on your age, health, and amount of coverage you’re buying.

 How do you qualify for a waiver of premium rider?

-Qualifying for a waiver of premium rider is usually difficult.
-Your disability must fall within the insurance company’s definition of disability and you must be under the waiver’s maximum age limit.
+To qualify for benefits, your condition must fall within the insurance company’s definition of disability and you must be under the waiver’s maximum age limit.

 Meeting the definition of disability usually requires you to have a total disability.
-For most providers, that means you’re under the regular care of a licensed physician for your injury or illness and:
+For most insurers, that means you’re under the regular care of a licensed physician for your injury or illness and one or more of the following apply to you.

-You’re able to work but have lost sight in both eyes or have lost two limbs, or
+You’re able to work but have lost sight in both eyes or have lost two limbs.

-You’re unable to perform any duties of your current occupation (for an initial period), or
+You’re unable to perform any duties of your current occupation (for an initial period).

 You’re unable to perform the duties of any occupation for which you’re reasonably qualified (after the early years of your disability).